fastrgv/Asud/README.md

 * If a bad [contradictory] Xcycle is found, the first/last digits are Green, the other digits involved alternate between Red(off) and Green(on).
 * Key-Cell test (k-key): for any selected cell, shows one candidate digit in RED if it leads to logical contradiction.
 Also shows consequences of the RED digit by showing the resulting singles in GREEN and the resulting empty cells in a BLUE outline.
 * Key-Cell test (K-key): performs Key-Cell test on all cells in lexicographic order until a contradiction is found.
-* Digit-Doubles (d-key) shows houses with 2 aligned digits.
-Row/Col shows rows and columns with digit-doubles, while Box shows boxes with digit-doubles (often refered to as "standard notation").
+* Digit-Doubles (d-key) shows houses with only 2 like-digits.
+Row/Col shows rows and columns with digit-doubles, while Box shows boxes with digit-doubles.
+Each of these modes highlight the doubles in red, any singles in green, and removable candidates in cyan.

 --------------------------------------------